Gitorious-backup/gitorious-docker/README.md

     ./gitoriousctl status

-If you know what your're doing and you want to inspect the running container from the inside you can ssh into the it with:
+If you know what your're doing and you want to inspect the running container from the inside you can ssh into it with:

     ./gitoriousctl ssh